tldr-pages/tldr/pages/osx/rargs.md

 # rargs

-> Execute a command for each line of standard input like `xargs`, but with pattern-matching support.
+> Execute a command for each line of standard input.
+> Like `xargs`, but with pattern matching support.
 > More information: <https://github.com/lotabout/rargs>.

 - Execute a command for every line of input, just like `xargs` (`{0}` indicates where to substitute in the text):